Photo to OpenSCAD: Generate Parametric 3D Models from Any Image

 What If You Could Get Source Code from a Photo?

-Why OpenSCAD Source Code > Compiled Meshes
+Why OpenSCAD Source Code Beats Meshes

-• Reproducible Builds: Share the code, not just the mesh.
-Anyone can regenerate your exact model.
+• Reproducible: Share the code, anyone can regenerate the exact same model.

 Add Features

-Combine Multiple Models
+Combine Models

-Create Variations
+Generate Variations

 Getting Started